 Over the last 25 years, I have tracked down many of my own ancestors from both paternal and maternal lines, and helped friends and family get started with their own family trees, found missing birth families and established connections with my own DNA matches.
 If you are keen to explore your own family tree, or have just done a DNA test and are unsure what to next, I’m sure I’ll be able to help you, or get you started on a hobby that is virtually guaranteed to keep you fascinated for the next few decades

 My background is essentially a biologist (completed a PhD in Radiotherapy at the University of Cape Town in 1990, followed by a post-doc at the Institute of Cancer Research in London); a Clinical Research Manager in the pharmaceutical industry and a Data Scientist (completed Masters degrees in Project Management in 2002, and Data Science in 2019 at the University of Sydney).
-I have also completed Family History courses at the University of Tasmania, and a member of the Society of Australian Genealogists and the Genealogical Society of South Africa.
+I have also completed Family History courses at the University of Tasmania, as well as Pharos FHSS Certificate courses in the UK.
+I am a member of the Society of Australian Genealogists and the Genealogical Society of South Africa.
 This background gives me the essential logical, analytical and problem solving skills for both traditional and genetic genealogical research.